colemanja91/chaos-ross/README.md

 You'll need a set of _The Joy of Painting_ episodes to start with - the entire series is available for download on [the Internet Archive](https://archive.org/details/BobRossTheJoyOfPaintingS03).
 For best results, download at least one full season, and place them in a directory named `source_videos`.

+## Configuration

+The following parameters are available for configuration within `main.py`:

+* `INTERVAL`
+  + Determines how many seconds of content are pulled from each source video
+* `FILENAME`
+  + Set an output filename; default is a Heroku-style name

 ## Running

 Basic usage: